China–Vietnam relations: 2020s

 In April 2025, CCP General Secretary Xi Jinping visited Vietnam to reaffirm bilateral relations and to urge Vietnam to oppose "unilateral bullying" in response to US President Donald Trump's Liberation Day tariffs.
 Xi also met with General Secretary Tô Lâm and Vietnamese Prime Minister Phạm Minh Chính.
 During the visit, the two countries signed 45 agreements aimed at strengthening bilateral relations.
 These agreements covered a range of sectors, including supply chain integration, artificial intelligence, joint maritime patrols, and railway infrastructure development.
 On 30 April 2025, the 50th anniversary of the end of the Vietnam War, the PLA for the first time joined armies of Laos and Cambodia as part of Vietnam's military parade for the occasion.
 Vietnamese state media also disclosed for the first time that over 300,000 Chinese military personnel in North Vietnam provided assistance during the Vietnam War.
 On 2 September 2025, at the 80th National Day celebrations of Vietnam, the PLA joined the armies of Russia, Laos, and Cambodia in Vietnam's military parade to commemorate the day.

+In early 2026, Vietnam protested China's land reclamation and construction at Antelope Reef in the disputed Paracel Islands, where dredging and infrastructure, including plans for an airstrip and maritime facilities, could make it China's largest outpost in the South China Sea.
+The expansion raised regional security concerns, while China maintained its claim over the islands, reflecting ongoing tensions in the South China Sea with overlapping territorial and maritime claims.